sagar87966/file_check/README.md

 # shell_script
-shell basic project with file read and replace sending mail for specific condition
+shell basic project with file read and replace with sending mail and error handling